cxcollie/cxcollie.github.io/_posts/2017-01-06-system-design-notes.md

 5. But it seems to be unfair to let the neighboring node of new node to do migration job.
 So here we can further divide node into r parts by inserting r duplicate notation onto the cycle.
 In total there will be nr points.

 ### Other notes
-1. Winter is coming now!
-It's becoming colder and colder :snowflake: .
+1. Winter is coming!
+It's becoming colder and colder.

 ### References
 1. [CS75 Lec9 - Scalability by David Malan](https://www.youtube.com/watch?v=-W9F__D3oY4&index=1&list=WL)